Improving roads that connect vulnerable and isolated communities to schools, services, and markets is key to development in India.

 "Health workers have also been able to achieve a 100% immunization rate in many villages now that they can be reached by modern roads," says Prakash.

 "Lives are being saved," he adds.
 "Ambulances can now reach the villages where there was no road in the past."

-The lives are being saved through the ADB-supported Rural Roads Sector II Investment Program, which helped the Government of India improve roads in the countryside.
+The lives are being saved through the ADB-supported Rural Roads Sector II Investment Program, which aimed to help the Government of India with its national effort to improve roads in the countryside.

 "Bad roads make people poorer.
 It's as simple as that."